ZaidAfane3/Discord_Bots/README.md

 # Discord Bots

-- Russia UAV : a bot to spam the chat every 2 minutes about the USA Presendantial Election Results
+- Russia UAV : a bot to spam the chat every 2 minutes about the USA Presidential Election Results